Women and Children First by Greg Albrecht

 The heroes of the Iliad, favorites of the gods, golden and predatory, had scorned the weak and downtrodden.
 So too… had the philosophers.
 The starving deserved no sympathy.
 Beggars were best rounded up and deported.
 Pity risked undermining a wise man’s self-control.

 Jesus swam upstream in such a Roman culture.
 He, as we all know, showed deep compassion for all in need, and spent an inordinate amount of his time with them, as opposed to theologians and religious leaders.
 His followers still swim upstream.
-Who is more “worthy” of receiving a dose of the vaccine?
-Someone who employs thousands of people?
-Someone who can pay thousands of dollars in order to be “saved”?
 The vulnerable and those at most risk must go first, according to a civilized society and more than that, according to a Christ-centered perspective.
 The only qualification for receiving help is weakness, which is, if you think about it, what the grace of God is all about.